giacomocavalieri/glam/src/examples/gleam_lists.md

 Aside from `doc.text` there are a few things we need to unpack in this example: as you can see, the function to actually pretty print a document by turning it into a string is `doc.to_string`.
-It's second parameter is the maximum line width used to figure out the best layout for the document.
+Its second parameter is the maximum line width used to figure out the best layout for the document.

 With this function in our toolbox we can now turn each of the items of the list